 Hong Kong may be synonymous with shopping and banking, but it’s also a place where English teachers can earn a good living by practicing their profession.
 In addition to Cantonese, English is considered to be one of the official languages of this Special Administrative Region.
-But with over 90 percent of the residents being Chinese, there is a huge demand for English teachers in Hong Kong.
+But with over 90 percent of the residents being Chinese, there is a huge demand for English teachers in Hong Kong, which is why so many teachers are interested in teaching English in Hong Kong.

-Before we dive into the topic, let’s talk about the country first in case you’re unfamiliar with the place.
+Before we dive into teaching English in Hong Kong, let’s talk about the country first, in case you’re unfamiliar with the place.
 It is a Special Administrative Region of China and is one of the top financial centers in Asia.
+It’s quite similar in terms of teaching English in Shanghai and other cities in China.

 If you love food, you’ll have to check out the authentic Chinese food offered in one of the many stalls of the Temple Street Night Market.
 You may also want to check out the Symphony of Lights at the Victoria Harbor and see the largest permanent light and sound show in the world.